|Policy Title: Campus Safety (Clery Act)||Category: Public Safety/Risk Management|

 Notification of Procedures to be provided to Resident Students

-CSU shall advise all unemancipated students under the age of 18 who reside in Campus Housing that, in the event that they are determined to be missing, the student’s custodial parent or guardian must be notified within 24 hours, in addition to notification of the confidential contact person designated by the student.
+CSU shall advise all unemancipated students under the age of 18 who reside in university housing that, in the event that they are determined to be missing, the student’s custodial parent or guardian must be notified within 24 hours, in addition to notification of the confidential contact person designated by the student.

-CSU shall notify of any age residing in Campus Housing that if they are determined to be missing for more than 24 hours, the institution will initiate the following Official Notification Procedures.
+CSU shall notify of any age residing in university housing that if they are determined to be missing for more than 24 hours, the institution will initiate the following official notification procedures.

 Official Notification Procedures when a Student is Determined to be Missing